Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I made the remove button turn the squares blank.
 I shifted the buttons over to make space for the sun counter.
 I turned some magic numbers into variables.
+I added basic sprite drawing and optimized the driver so it doesn't draw every tick.

 ## DAVID JOBIN